 After the strong move higher, the market becomes overbought, so the market needs to take a “rest.”
 Here’s where you can expect a potential Bull Flag to form.
 A small break before the market continues moving in the same direction.

 - Steep price advance preceding the formations on heavy volume.

-- Dramatic drop-off inactivity as the consolidation patterns form and.
-Volume should decrease as the Flag pattern forms
+- Dramatic drop-off inactivity as the consolidation patterns form.
+Volume should decrease as the Flag pattern forms.

 Entry and Stop Loss

 Trade the breakout of the flag in the direction of the pole.
 Stop-loss should be below the flag support in a bull flag breakout entry.
 Look for confluence factor-like 20ema or any sr line.

 Measuring technique: Measure the height of the flag pole.
 Then, extend it from the lowest point of a bullish flag.

 - Price is in sharp up move on high relative volume (ACT AS POLE)

 - Prices consolidate at or near highs with a defined pullback pattern like flag, pennant, or tight range.

 - Buy when prices break out above the consolidation pattern on high volume.